-When you load test the servers, you want to see how end users will feel, not just how the system will respond.
+When you test the servers, you want to see how end users will feel, not just how the system responds.
 So you’re attempting to characterize the whole round trip of a request that began with a user’s click in the browser, continued with the request and answer with/from the server, and ended with the client browser making the response.

 Load Testing is based on the protocol level, and it focuses on generating a large amount of load.
 It will load the server-side by simulating many clients while the client receives less attention. the client footprint is kept as small as possible to keep the server load as low as possible.

-However, the best way to accurately assess end-user experience is from the perspective of the customer.
+However, the best way to accurately assess end-user experience is from the customer’s perspective.

-You’ll get a complete picture of your system’s actions during load testing if you combine Selenium browser automation test scripts (or other usable test scripts) with load testing.
+If you combine Selenium browser automation test scripts (or other usable test scripts) with load testing, you’ll get a complete picture of your system’s actions during load testing.
 You’ll run a few browsers from various locations and calculate their operation while you’re creating load in your load testing tool.

 On the one side, an effective load is combined with a few browsers testing the actual user interface on the other.